jt151077/pub-sub-pipeline/README.md

 ## Install

-1. Run the following command at the root of the folder (you must ideally have owners IAM rights on the porject):
+1. Run the following command at the root of the folder (you must ideally have `owner`` IAM rights on the project):
 ```shell
 $ terraform init
 $ terraform plan